-Within the southern portion of the precinct, immediately to the north and west of Wicks Park, it is proposed to establish an environment that is more residential in character.
-This area will comprise higher density housing in order to take advantage of its proximity to open space, the Marrickville Road local centre and lower aircraft noise levels, whilst still maintaining an active street front on Victoria Road.
+Within the southern portion of the precinct, immediately to the north and west of Wicks Park, it is proposed to establish an environment that is still mixed use but which exhibits a more residential character overlooking Wicks Park.
+This area will comprise medium to higher density housing in order to take advantage of its proximity to open space, the Marrickville Road local centre and lower aircraft noise levels, whilst still maintaining an active street front on Victoria Road.
 New dwellings will benefit from close access to Sydenham Station, where the new Sydney Metro will provide a 'walk-up-and-go' service that offers significant travel time savings to the CBD, North Sydney, St Leonards and Macquarie Park.
+Building heights will reduce along the eastern side of Wicks Park to provide an appropriate transition to Faversham Street and Sydenham Road.